sarxhlwalker/Amino-Acid-Project/README.md

 # Amino-Acid-Project

+## Description

+An Excel project to simplify protein bonds between amino acids and drugs and whatnot.

+## Instructions

-- copy-paste Sub file into "Developer" -> "View Code"
+1. copy-paste Sub file into "Developer" -> "View Code"
-- tested with one sample file; file may have been edited to remove unnecessary information at top at bottom (ex. user information); please ensure your file looks similar to sample file -- let me know if a different file doesn't work (and send it over!)
-- a couple values are hardcoded (ex. file that's to be read; approximate size of empty spaces, etc.); these can all be easily adjusted if too small
+2. some values are hard-coded (ex. name of .txt file); be sure to adjust as needed
+3. press "run"

 Hope this helps :)